Aisha Wahab: Early life and education

 Wahab earned a Bachelor's degree in political science at San Jose State University and a Masters in Business Administration from Cal State East Bay.
-She went on to work in non-profit organizations and is currently an IT consultant.
+She went on to work in non-profit organizations, as well as was an IT consultant and government administrator.
+In 2024 she completed a doctorate of social work at the University of Southern California Suzanne Dworak-Peck School of Social Work.

 Career

 Hayward City Council

 Wahab was the top vote-getter in a field of seven candidates vying for an at-large city council seat, beating out two incumbents.
 Along with New Hampshire State Representative Safiya Wazir, Wahab was the first Afghan-American elected to public office.

 Tenure

 California State Assembly member Bill Quirk recognized Wahab as Woman of the Year from District 20 in 2019.

 2020 Congressional campaign

 After incumbent U.S. Representative Eric Swalwell announced he would run in the 2020 Democratic Party presidential primaries, Wahab announced she would run for California's 15th congressional district in 2020.
 Her support for progressive policies such as Medicare for All and identity as a millennial women of color led to comparisons to freshman representative Alexandria Ocasio-Cortez.
 Swalwell decided to run for re-election after ending his presidential campaign, leading Wahab to suspend her campaign 3 weeks later.